 Her talk covered her field of public policy research which included political behavior, campaigns, elections, and political analysis of recent and upcoming elections in Virginia and in the nation.
 In her position with the Wason Center, she conducts survey research on public policy issues and election campaigns.
 Her research has been featured in many media outlets including national outlets such as the Washington Post, Huffington Post, and NPR and she is a regular contributor on CBC Radio.
 Her book, The Unprecedented 2016 Presidential Election, was published in 2017 and she is working on a follow-up.
 Link: https://cnu.edu/news/2017/10/04-pols-f_bitecofer/#.WyqCY_kzrIV .

 Ruth's presentation included an overview of gun violence in America, its history and current events.
 She also provided some talking points about the subject and ways to get involved in the discussion.
-You can view the PowerPoint slides used in her talk here
+View here PowerPoint presentation: Gun Violence Prevention: Building a Movement Brick by Brick